samrosereed/samrosereed.github.io/essays/aiReflection.md

 - AI was helpful when I ran into problems installing software.

 ## III.
 Impact on Learning and Understanding:
+The incorporation of AI in ICS 314 has impacted my learning and understanding in a positive way.
 ## IV.
 Practical Applications:

 ## V. Challenges and Opportunities: